Thursday, October 21 at 7:00pm

 A Visions and Voices Signature Event

 Admission is free.
-RSVP beginning Monday, July 26, at 10 a.m.
+RSVP at the link below.

-Following three youth who have fled their island nations due to environmental and economic pressures and must now overcome conflicts of identity in their new home of Hawai'i, Masters of the Currents is a theatrical journey inspired by multigenerational voices of Micronesians living in the Aloha State today.
+Following three youth who have fled their island nations due to environmental and economic pressures and must now overcome conflicts of identity in their new home of Hawai’i, Masters of the Currents is a theatrical journey based on the experiences of multigenerational Micronesians living in the Aloha State today.